Malta’s theatre history – a state of play

 And it offered Maltese theatre goers a glimpse of a style of script that was certainly not common on our stages, in whichever language, throughout Malta’s theatre history.

 All the above is the very definition of a game-changer.

 Whether we actually took the hint and changed the game, is a totally different debate.

-Since 2009, Malta’s theatre history has pretty much undergone a revolution.
+Since 2009, Malta’s culture theatre history has pretty much undergone a revolution.
 We get to enjoy a locally-produced (albeit not necessarily locally-scripted) theatre piece almost every week.
 During high season, we have more than one theatre event per week to choose from, which does not make theatre companies happy – understandably – but which can be seen as a positive sign of a busy theatre scene.